Lip Tie in Baby – Causes, Signs, and Treatments

 How Does Lip Tie Affect Breastfeeding?

-The issues mothers and babies experience due to lip ties varies in each case; therefore, it should be taken on a case by case basis.
+The issues mothers and babies experience due to lip ties vary in each case; therefore, it should be taken on a case-by-case basis.
 In some instances, the mother can continue to feed without pain, and her baby will gain weight perfectly well and get all the nutrition.
 In the case of a class four lip tie, breastfeeding could be a little difficult as the baby might not be able to latch onto the breast because of the lip tie and may not get sufficient milk per feed.
 Mothers may try frequent feeding; however, a lot of mothers struggle through it as well when the latch is not right.

 How Is a Lip Tie Diagnosed?